MirrorNetworking/Mirror/docs/Concepts/Conversion.md

-# Converting a single-player game to Unity Multiplayer
+# Converting a Single-Player Game to Mirror

-This document describes steps to converting a single player game to a multiplayer game, using the new Unity Multiplayer networking system.
+This document describes steps to converting a single player game to a multiplayer game, using Mirror.
 The process described here is a simplified, higher level version of the actual process for a real game; it doesn’t always work exactly like this, but it provides a basic recipe for the process.

 ## NetworkManager set-up